kjergens/DataStructuresAlgorithmsClass/PSet1.md

 You may implement either the recursive or iterative version of binary sort.

 ## Test Cases
-For both search algorithms, in `SearchTest` write test cases to make sure they work for a number that does exist and also for a number that does not exist in the array.
-When those test cases pass, write test cases to time how long each algorithm takes to find the following number from a sorted list of 500 Million numbers:
+In `SearchTest` write test cases to make sure each search method in `Search` works.
+Test a value that does exist in the array and a value that does not exist in the array.
+When those test cases pass, write several test cases to time how long each algorithm takes to find the following number from a sorted list of 500 Million numbers:

 ```
 5